madfxr/ansible-lamp-wordpress/README.md

 # Ansible Playbook for Automation Installation & Configuration LAMP (Linux Apache MariaDB PHP) + CMS WordPress

-Automate installation & configuration of CentOS Server with software package specification LAMP (Linux Apache MariaDB PHP)
+Automate installation & configuration of CentOS Server with software package specification LAMP (Linux Apache MariaDB PHP).

 ## Requirements
-- Git
+- Git.
-- Ansible 2+
+- Ansible 2+.

 ## Installation
 First, you need to install Git and Ansible first in the master and the following commands you can follow: